-First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Astronomy (NSEA) November 26, 2022 (Saturday) 14:30 - 16:30 hrs Respective NSE Exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
+First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Astronomy (NSEA) November 23, 2024 (Saturday) 14:30 - 16:30 hrs Respective NSE Exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice 1 mark penalty for incorrect choice.
 B) 12 multiple choice questions with one or more than one correct alternatives.
-To get credit, all the correct option(s) and incorrect option(s) should be marked English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
+To get credit, all the correct option(s) and incorrect option(s) should be marked.
+English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
 There will be greater emphasis on Physics, Mathematics and elementary Astronomy.
-National Standard Examination in Biology (NSEB) November 27, 2022 (Sunday) 14:30 - 16:30 hrs Respective NSE Exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
+National Standard Examination in Biology (NSEB) November 24, 2024 (Sunday) 14:30 - 16:30 hrs Respective NSE Exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
 B) 12 multiple choice questions with one or more than one correct alternatives.
-To get credit, all the correct option(s) and no incorrect option(s) should be marked English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
-National Standard Examination in Chemistry (NSEC) November 27, 2022 (Sunday) 11:30 - 13:30 hrs Respective NSE Exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
-B) 12 multiple choice questions with one or more than one correct alternatives.
-To get credit, all the correct option(s) and no incorrect option(s) should be marked.
+To get credit, all the correct option(s) should be marked.
 English & Hindi (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.

-First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Junior Science (NSEJS) November 27, 2022 (Sunday) 14:30 - 16:30 hrs Respective NSE exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
+First stage Examination Date, Time and Venue of Examination Question paper pattern Language Syllabus National Standard Examination in Chemistry (NSEC) November 24, 2024 (Sunday) 11:30 - 13:30 hrs Respective NSE Exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
 B) 12 multiple choice questions with one or more than one correct alternatives.
-To get credit, all the correct option(s) and no incorrect option(s) should be marked.
-English & Hindi (option at the time of enrolment) Is broadly equivalent to secondary school level (up to and including Class X) of CBSE India.
-All the basic subjects of science (Biology, Chemistry and Physics) and Mathematics may have roughly equal emphasis.
-National Standard Examination in Physics (NSEP) November 27, 2022 (Sunday) 08:30 - 10:30 hrs Respective NSE exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
+To get credit, all the correct option(s) should be marked.
+English & Hindi, Gujarati , Bangla, Tamil & Telugu or any Indian Language provided 300 students OPT for it (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE.
+National Standard Examination in Physics (NSEP) November 24, 2024 (Sunday) 08:30 - 10:30 hrs Respective NSE exam centre A) 48 multiple choice questions with one alternative correct. +3 marks credit for correct choice1 mark penalty for incorrect choice.
 B) 12 multiple choice questions with one or more than one correct alternatives.
-To get credit, all the correct option(s) and no incorrect option(s) should be marked.
-English, Hindi, Gujarati, Bangla (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE India.
+To get credit, all the correct option(s) should be marked.
+English & Hindi, Gujarati , Bangla, Tamil & Telugu or any Indian Language provided 300 students OPT for it (option at the time of enrolment) Is broadly equivalent to senior secondary level (up to and including Class XII) of CBSE India.